privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 other details.

-Each Protected Audience service is hosted in a virtual machine (VM) within a secure, hardware-based [Trusted Execution Environment][29].
+Each Protected Audience service is hosted in a virtual machine (VM) within a secure, hardware-based [trusted execution environment][29].
 Adtech platforms operate and deploy Protected Audience services on a public cloud.
 Adtechs may choose the cloud platform from one of the options that are planned.
 As cloud customers, adtechs are the owners and only tenants of such VM instances.

-## Supported Public Cloud Platforms
+## Supported public cloud platforms

 Bidding and Auction services will be available within the [Trusted Execution Environment][29](TEE) on AWS and GCP in 2023.
 More cloud platforms may be supported eventually.

-### AWS Support
+### AWS support
 Bidding and Auction services will run in [Nitro Enclaves][30] on AWS.
 Refer [here][52] for more details.

-### GCP Support
+### GCP support
 Bidding and Auction services will run in [Confidential Space][31] ([Confidential Computing][32]) on GCP.
 Refer [here][53] for more details.